 During school hours students should walk directly to their next class and should not waste time talking to others or wandering off to the canteen.

-If a student is more than five minutes late in attending a class, the teacher has the right to mark them late and may also refuse to allow them in class if they are frequently late.
+If students are more than five minutes late in attending a class, the teacher has the right to mark them late and may also refuse to allow them in class if they are frequently late.

 Absences are divided into two categories, justified and unjustified.

 Absences become justified when a legitimate reason for an absence is given.
 For example the school bus was late or when a doctor’s note is brought within three days of returning to school.
 In cases where parents send absence notes to the school, the Headmaster will immediately verify these notes by calling the home.

 Unjustified absences include skipping of classes, or when doctor’s or parents notes are not brought in on time (within 3 days).
 If a student has more that 60 unjustified absences or more than 160 absences (justified and unjustified) at the end of the school year, The Grammar School reserves the right to have a student repeat the year in compliance with the Laws of the Ministry of Education.

 If a student is absent, justifiably or not, in excess of seven times the number of periods per week in that particular subject, the School reserves the right to have the student re-examined in September, in accordance with the Laws of the Ministry of Education.

 In cases where students are either justified or unjustified in their absences, they are still responsible for any work assigned by the teacher.
 In a case where a student misses a test he/she must fill out a make-up test form, (available from the office) and present it to the office within one day of his/her return to School.
 The office will investigate the reason for the absence and can either grant or deny permission for a make-up test.
 If permission is denied the student will automatically receive a zero (0%) for that test.
 Where permission is granted the form must be submitted to the teacher who will give the student a make-up test within five days of returning to the School.